Skip to contents

 cij=mijNjc_{ij} = \tfrac{m_{ij}}{N_{j}}

-To get the per capita contact matrix, use per.capita = TRUE when calling the contact_matrix() function.
-Please note that if the option symmetric = TRUE is specified, the contact matrix mijm_{ij} can show asymmetry if the sub-population sizes are different, but the contact matrix per capita will be fully symmetric:
+Pipe the matrix through per_capita() to convert to per-capita rates.
+If combined with symmetrise(), the contact matrix mijm_{ij} can show asymmetry if the sub-population sizes are different, but the contact matrix per capita will be fully symmetric:

 cij=mijNi+mjiNj2NiNj=cjic'_{ij} = \frac{m_{ij} N_i + m_{ji} N_j}{2N_iN_j} = c'_{ji}